-A child can only have one sponsor.
-When both of the divorced parents are service members, you must decide together which parent should be the sponsor of the child’s benefits.
-If an agreement can’t be reached, visit an ID card office for guidance on how to resolve the issue.
+Your child can only have one sponsor.
+When both parents are service members, you must decide together which will be the sponsor of your child’s benefits.
+If you can’t agree, visit an ID card office for help with how to decide.
 The ID card office can also update your child’s records.

 Shared Custody in Different TRICARE Regions

-If custody of your child is shared, and you and your former spouse live in different TRICARE regions, you should decide carefully which health plan your child(ren) will use.
+If you share custody of your child and your former spouse lives in a different TRICARE region, you should decide carefully which health plan your child will use.

-If custody is shared for more than 60 days at a time, TRICARE Standard and Extra may be the best option.
-Your child(ren) can visit from any TRICARE-authorized provider, network or non-network without a referral.
+If you share custody for more than 60 days at a time, TRICARE Standard and Extra may be the best option.
+Your child can visit any TRICARE-authorized providerAn authorized provider is any individual, institution/organization, or supplier that is licensed by a state, accredited by national organization, or meets other standards of the medical community, and is certified to provide benefits under TRICARE.
+There are two types of TRICARE-authorized providers: Network and Non-Network., network or non-network, without a referral.

 TRICARE Prime may not be available in both locations.
 If it is, you'll need to transfer your child’s enrollment each time they move between parent’s homes or you’ll pay higher point-of-service fees.